Salewitcher/Witcher-Card-Match/README.md

 - Error counter works
 - Try Again button resets the game
 - Quit button stops the game
-- When all cards are mached a win message appears
+- When all cards are matched a win message appears

 ### Validator Testing